anothrNick/github-tag-action/README.md

 # github-tag-action

-A Github Action to automatically bumps and tags a github repository, on merge, with the latest semver formatted version.
+A Github Action to automatically bump and tag a github repository, on merge, with the latest semver formatted version.

 ### Usage